 All materials in some way or another take from our lovely planet, but some are a lot more sustainable and less destructive than others.
 For those looking to tread a little lighter knowing they’re wading blue waters with a swimwear brand sourced from sustainable materials, know that there are a number of brands out there that have taken extra measures to create high-quality, eco-minded textiles, as well as seek production facilities that support fair trade and safe labor.

 Whatever your needs and wants may be, there is an entire pod of sustainable swimwear lines out there.
 These brands are doing their part in encouraging fellow saltwater dwellers and wave chasers to dive into the world of slow fashion, and to take action around the critical issue of responsible consumption.
-From design and production to packaging, distribution and partnerships, these are the brands that are making a serious splash in minimizing their carbon footprint while maximizing their positive social impact, giving us all the more reason to get a little wet and wild.
+From design and production to packaging, distribution and partnerships, these are the best swimsuit brands that are making a serious splash in minimizing their carbon footprint while maximizing their positive social impact, giving us all the more reason to get a little wet and wild.

 This Southern California brand has been paving the way for plant-based bikinis and bodysuits, from high-performance, recycled materials such as BioSculpt® (the world's first premium swim fabric made from plant-based fiber, especially breathable for water and workouts) and EcoLux® (made from a recycled nylon and Lycra® blend, providing a hella stretchy, butter-smooth fit).
 Plus other innovative textiles trailblazing the fashion sector such as EcoRib® and EcoTex®.